-That’s because home buyers put a lot of value in new windows.
+That’s because home buyers put a lot of value in new windows and understand that the average cost of new windows for a house can be expensive.
 It’s a project they won’t have to invest in down the road.
 They also know that replacement windows confer key benefits increasing the value of their purchase:

 - New windows look nicer (curb appeal).

 - Because they regulate incoming UV, they prolong the life of furniture, paintings, and díƒ©cor.

 - They make for a more comfortable living.